A lot or a little?

 Families can talk about the ways in which Madam C.J.
 Walker defied gender stereotypes about women during the time period in which she lived.
 Was this common at the time?

 Teamwork, perseverance, and entrepreneurship are all themes in this series.
 What is entrepreneurship?
 What's the connection between entrepreneurship and perseverance?
-What are some of the examples of perseverance displayed by Walker?
+What are some examples of the perseverance displayed by Walker?

 Find more TV shows that help kids build character.